darmiel/nudge/README.md

 ### Server

-The server is the central component of the Nudge system.
+The server acts as a relay server.
+This server should be publicly accessible (i.e. by every peer).
-It manages the connections between peers and facilitates the file transfer process.
+The relay server manages the communication and connects the peers with each other.

 ```console
 $ nudge serve